Products

 new

 Archetypes categorize users based on their behavioral patterns, lifestyle, and wellness states.
 These classifications help understand long-term trends rather than short-term fluctuations.
 Unlike numerical health scores, archetypes provide an intuitive, high-level interpretation of an individual's health.
-Each archetype is derived from multiple digital biomarkers and health scores, aggregated over weeks or months.
+Each archetype is derived from multiple biomarkers and health scores, aggregated over weeks or months.
 Archetypes enable personalized UX, tailored recommendations, and effective cohort-based analysis.

 Key Features